fhildeb/ba-embedded-systems/templates/README.md

 # Templates

-Functions provided and developed within the course to learn and experiment on.
+Projects provided and developed within the course for learning and experimentation purposes.
+These were properly structured, documented, polished, and set up with builds to maximize convinience and learning curves.

 ## Features